loftwah/buildkit/README.md

 #### Manual Trigger

 1. Visit [https://github.com/loftwah/buildkit/actions](https://github.com/loftwah/buildkit/actions).
-2. Select “Mirror All Docker Images.”
+2. Select "Mirror All Docker Images."
-3. Click “Run workflow.”
+3. Click "Run workflow."
 4. Leave the input box empty—no need to type anything.
 5. Keep the branch as `main`.
-6. Click “Run workflow” and wait a few minutes.
+6. Click "Run workflow" and wait a few minutes.

 ## What Happens If You Pull an Unmirrored Image

-If you try to pull an image that hasn’t been mirrored yet (e.g., `ghcr.io/loftwah/buildkit/ruby:3.3.0`):
+If you try to pull an image that hasn't been mirrored yet (e.g., `ghcr.io/loftwah/buildkit/ruby:3.3.0`):

 - Command: `docker pull ghcr.io/loftwah/buildkit/ruby:3.3.0`
-- Result: You’ll see “manifest unknown” or “pull access denied”—it’s not there yet.
+- Result: You'll see "manifest unknown" or "pull access denied"—it's not there yet.
 - **Solution**: Run the right workflow:
-  - For `latest`: Use “Mirror Docker Images” with no input.
+  - For `latest`: Use "Mirror Docker Images" with no input.
-  - For specific versions: Use “Mirror Docker Images” with the tag (e.g., `ruby:3.3.0`).
+  - For specific versions: Use "Mirror Docker Images" with the tag (e.g., `ruby:3.3.0`).
-  - For latest + older versions: Use “Mirror All Docker Images.”
+  - For latest + older versions: Use "Mirror All Docker Images."

-Check available tags at [https://github.com/loftwah/buildkit/packages](https://github.com/loftwah/buildkit/packages)—click a package to see what’s been mirrored.
+Check available tags at [https://github.com/loftwah/buildkit/packages](https://github.com/loftwah/buildkit/packages)—click a package to see what's been mirrored.

 ## Files in This Repository